 With this type of towing electrics, the car’s systems are aware a trailer has been attached, which turns on trailer stability control (if fitted) and should disable any driver assistance systems that would be confused by the presence of the van, such as rear parking sensors and blind-spot monitoring.

-Check that the electrics will power the caravan’s fridge and leisure battery, as well as the road lights.
+Check that the electrics will power the caravan’s fridge and leisure battery (see: the best caravan leisure battery if you are after one), as well as the road lights.

 Future Publishing Limited, the publisher of Practical Caravan, provides the information in this article in good faith and makes no representation as to its completeness or accuracy.
 Individuals carrying out the instructions do so at their own risk and must exercise their independent judgement in determining the appropriateness of the advice to their circumstances and their own skill level.
 Individuals should take appropriate safety precautions and be aware of the risk of electrocution when dealing with electrical products.
 To the fullest extent permitted by law, neither Future nor its employees or agents shall have any liability in connection with the use of this information.
 You should check that any van warranty will not be affected before proceeding with DIY projects.